AD7six/vim-independence/README.md

 # Usage

-The plugin is automatic, if the file `.vimrc` exists in your git project root - it will load it
+The plugin is automatic, if `.vimrc` files exist in your git project, they will be loaded

 For example, let's consider that you use the [Syntastic](https://github.com/scrooloose/syntastic) plugin, and most of your projects are php.
 The default standard for syntastic to check code against